CVE-2014-0135 - Kafo does not handle default_values.yaml securely

 I would suggest using Tempfile as well.
 Belt and suspenders.

-#4 Updated by Dominic Cleal almost 3 years ago
+#4 Updated by Dominic Cleal over 8 years ago

 Using mktmpdir should be sufficient to make this safe, so the child Puppet process is told to only write into that shared temporary space.
 The bit that concerns me in the check for File.exist? in the Puppet function, which isn't safe against races.